evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 <!-- Motivation and objects of the project -->
 ## Introduction

-Spam has no clear definition, though an email message is considered suspicious if it is from an unknown sender, sent in bulk, or simply unwanted.
-Spam messages are the junk mail and Jehovah Witness door-hangups of the internet world.
-On the contrary, ham messages are emails that are simply not spam.
+Spam has no clear definition, an email message may be considered suspicious if it is from an unknown sender, sent in bulk, or simply unwanted.
+These messages are the junk mail and Jehovah Witness door-hangups of the internet world.
+Because of this fuzzy definition of what spam is it can be difficult to accurately classify a message as spam.
+Depending on the email client and how well it is able to classify spam you may not even notice it as a problem.
+To add to the problem of spam classification, it's also important to not incorrectly mark emails that are important to the user as spam.
+These messages are known as ham messages, emails that are simply not spam.
 Ham messages are emails that the user would find important, desired, or personal.

+There are many different ways to classify email messages as spam.
+Our objective of the Karat-Sleuth project was to create a library that would allow anyone to easily classify one or many email messages as either ham or spam.
+We would do this using various spam heuristics.
+The primary heuristic we planned to use was Bayesian filtering, but we also planned to investigate other heuristics such as DKIM signature lookup, reverse DNS lookup, and some more trivial boolean classifications.

 <!-- Basic idea of methods or structures proposed to develop the project -->
 ## Approach